WHAT IS A CATARACT?

 The lens lies behind the iris and the pupil.
 It works much like a camera lens.
 It focuses light onto the retina at the back of the eye, where an image is recorded.
 The lens also adjusts the eye’s focus, letting us see things clearly both up close and far away.
 The lens is made of mostly water and protein.
 The protein is arranged in a precise way that keeps the lens clear and lets light pass through it.

-But as we age, some of the protein may clump together and start to cloud a small area of the lens.
+As we age, some of the protein may clump together and start to cloud and diminish the clarity of the lens.
 This is a cataract.
 Over time, the cataract may grow larger and cloud more of the lens, making it harder to see.

-Researchers suspect that there are several causes of cataract, such as smoking and diabetes.
+Researchers suspect that there are several causes of cataract, such as smoking, exposure to sunlight, and diabetes.
 Or, it may be that the protein in the lens just changes from the wear and tear it takes over the years.

 WHAT ARE THE SYMPTOMS OF A CATARACT?

 The most common symptoms of a cataract are:

 - Cloudy or blurry vision.

 - Glare.
 Headlights, lamps, or sunlight may appear too bright.
 A halo may appear around lights.